tjadowski/tjadowski/README.md

 My name is Tom and I have 20+ years of experience in IT.
 I was working in many areas of software development, as a consultant and a team member in small and large companies an one corporation.
 I have background with backend (PHP, Behat, Symfony, Laravel), admin (GitLab, Zabbix, Ubuntu, RedHat) and devops (AWS, Chef) role, embedded systems (C, Atmel) and a little frontend (HTML, CSS, JS).

-Now, I'm working as a freelancer and a member of small company in cozy town.
+Now, I'm working as a contractor and a member of small company in cozy town.

 Currently I am not actively looking for a job, but I am open for proposals :).
 Due to family obligations I consider only fully-remote job offers.